pmhahn/pmhahn.github.io/_posts/2018-10-04-lenovo-firmware-update.md

 That all went fine so now I'm at version 1.66.

-After the update you can remove the files amd the boot entry:
+After the update you can remove the files and the boot entry:

 ```bash
 sudo efibootmgr -B -b 0001